conan-io/docs/reference/conanfile/tools/cmake/cmake_layout.rst

 of the build type, and the build system will manage the different build types inside that folder.
 But single-config generators like Unix Makefiles, must use a different folder for each different configuration (as a different build_type Release/Debug).

+Nevertheless, the ``conanfile.folders.generators`` folder containing the saved files from the generators (CMakeDeps, CMakeToolchain...) is always at ``build/generators`` because they support multi-configuration.
+That is, you can run :command:`conan install . -s build_type=Debug` and :command:`conan install . -s build_type=Debug` and the generated files will coexist at the ``build/generators`` without any issue.

 Finally, the location where the libraries are created also depends.
 For multi-config, the respective libraries will be located in a dedicated folder inside the build folder, while for single-config, the libraries will